stuartherbert/if-i-knew-then/promote-yourself.md

 ## And then...?

 You've taken the first two steps on improving your visibility on search engines.
-If you can demonstrate to future employers that you're a knowledgeable individual who can communicate, work well in a team, and produce solid code - you've substantially increased your ability to find employment.
+If you can demonstrate to future employers that you're a knowledgeable individual who can communicate, work well in a team, and produce solid code - you've massively increased your ability to find employment.

 Your future employer *is* going to search for you.
 Make sure they find something substantially more interesting than drunken photos on Facebook!